apes22/wikipedia-viewer/README.md

 # Wikipedia Viewer - An Intermediate Front End Development Project

-Allows a user to search and view Wikipedia articles.Uses Wikpedia's API to retrieve the articles.
+Allows a user to search and view Wikipedia articles.
+Uses Wikpedia's API to retrieve the articles.
 Built using Vanilla JS, HTML, and CSS3.

 ## Challenge Details from FreeCodeCamp